Word embeddings — word2vec and vectors that mean something

 PMI-weighted (V long): [−0.4, 0, 0.7, 0.3, 0] ← log-ratios per vocab word (illustrative)

 SVD-compressed (d long): [0.21, -0.34, 0.18, …] ← d abstract latent dimensionsThe compressed vector is d real numbers (a few hundred), and the dimensions are no longer “co-occurrence with one specific word.”
 Each dimension is a linear combination of all V word-axes — a learned latent direction that captures one dominant pattern of co-occurrence variation across the corpus.
-You can’t point at dimension 47 and say “this is how often cat appeared near snowboard” anymore; it’s “this is how much of cat’s overall co-occurrence pattern aligns with the 47th-most-prominent direction in the data.”
+Dimension 47 no longer means how often cat appeared near snowboard; it now measures how much of cat’s overall co-occurrence pattern aligns with the 47th-most-prominent direction in the data.

 That (V, d) compressed table — dense real numbers, one row per word — is structurally identical to the word2vec vectors covered in the rest of the article.
-The path to get there is the difference: count-then-factorise vs train-a-network-directly.
-The two routes land on essentially the same destination — which is what Levy & Goldberg (2014) formalises mathematically: skip-gram with negative sampling is implicit SVD on a shifted PMI matrix.
+What’s different is how you get there: count-then-factorise vs train-a-network-directly.
+The two routes land on essentially the same destination — which is what Levy & Goldberg (2014) formalises mathematically.

 Well-tuned PPMI-SVD models match word2vec on standard analogy benchmarks to within a couple of points; same destination, different engineering.